 Getting Started

-A short walk-through of opening Storylet Studio, trying a sample storyworld, and creating your own.
-Takes about ten minutes end to end.
+A short walk-through: open Storylet Studio, try a sample storyworld, then build your own.
+About ten minutes end to end.

 Storylet Studio comes in two forms - the Web app and the Desktop app.
-Most of this guide is identical for both; we'll call out the differences where they exist.
-See Web app and Desktop app on the overview page for the bigger picture.
+Most of this guide is the same for both, and we'll flag the differences where they crop up.
+See The Web App for what differs between them.

 1. Install or sign in